SHIPPING & DELIVERY

 DO YOU MAKE ANYTHING BESIDES MITTENS?

 So far, I primarily make mittens.
-However, I also make fingerless gloves, and have made some legwarmers, and skirts.
-Someday I may make some hats too.
+However, I also make fingerless gloves, neck warmers, legwarmers, and skirts.
+I have made a few hats too.
 Keep an eye out for new categories of wearables on the website!!

 WHAT MATERIALS DO YOU USE?